L4acados: Learning-based models for acados, applied to Gaussian process-based predictive control: Gaussian process-based MPC using L4acados

 \subsubsection{Hardware experiments}

 The racing experiment has been repeated on hardware (see \cref{fig:crs_racing}) using the three \emph{SQP-RTI} variants of zoGPMPC in \cref{tab:simulation_results} with an exact GP model; \cref{fig:hw-experiments} shows the corresponding closed-loop trajectories and car velocities .
-As expected, the ``unconditioned'' variant with $D=0$ data points in Fig.~\ref{fig:hw-experiments}a) keeps the car closer to the centerline \footnote{ Noteworthy, due to the neglected Jacobians of the covariances with respect to the states and inputs in the optimizer, the \emph{zero-order} method, and the \emph{fixed} variant, do not take the effect of the inputs on the size of the covariances; the reduction of the car velocity follows solely from the tighter track constraint, forcing the car to stay on the centerline. }.
+As expected, the ``unconditioned'' variant with $D=0$ data points in Fig.~\ref{fig:hw-experiments}a) keeps the car closer to the centerline\footnotemark[\thefootnotezeroorder] .
 Fig.~\ref{fig:hw-experiments}b) shows the zoGPMPC method with $D = 400$ random data points recorded in the previous ``unconditioned'' experiment: The car drives significantly more aggressively, at higher speeds and taking sharper corners.
-A similar driving performance is achieved using the online learning strategy with $D=100$ data points; the transition from a more cautious to a more aggressive racing line is apparent in Fig.~\ref{fig:hw-experiments}c) and d), which depict the first and sixth lap of the same experiment, respectively.
+A similar driving performance is achieved using the online learning strategy with $D=100$ data points; the transition from a more cautious to a more aggressive racing line is apparent in Fig.~\ref{fig:hw-experiments}c) and d), depicting the first and sixth lap of the same run, respectively.